Demographics of Sudan: Ethnic groups

 Sudan is a country characterized by its cultural and ethnic diversity.
 Various ethnic groups contribute to the rich tapestry of Sudanese society.
 The major ethnic groups in Sudan include Sudanese Arabs, Nubians, Zaghawa, and Beja, among others.

-Sudanese Arabs form the largest ethnic group in Sudan, comprising approximately 70% of the population.
+Sudanese Arabs form the largest ethnic group in Sudan, comprising approximately 45-60% of the population.
 They are predominantly Muslim and speak Arabic.
 Nubians, another significant ethnic group, have their origins in the Nubia region along the Nile River.
 They have a distinct cultural heritage and are known for their architectural achievements.

 The Zaghawa, also known as Beri or Gimi, are an ethnic group with a presence in Sudan, Chad, and other neighboring countries.
 They have a pastoralist lifestyle and are known for their cattle herding and camel breeding skills.

-Additionally, Sudan is home to diverse ethnic groups such as the Fur, Beja, Nuba, Fula Nubian people and a small community of Domari people known by outside groups as "Gypsies".
+Additionally, Sudan is home to diverse ethnic groups such as the Fur, Beja, Nuba, Fula, Nubian people, and a small community of Domari people known by outside groups as "Gypsies".
 These groups have unique cultural expressions, languages, social structures, and religious practices, contributing to the cultural mosaic of Sudan.

-It's important to note that Sudan's demographics have undergone changes, particularly with the secession of South Sudan in 2011.
+It is important to note that Sudan's demographics have undergone changes, particularly with the secession of South Sudan in 2011.
 South Sudan was home to many sub-Saharan African ethnic groups.
 As a result, Sudan's ethnic landscape has evolved, and South Sudan became an independent nation.

+The 1956 census of Sudan, the only census to collect information on ethnic identity, found 39% of the population identified as Arab, 30% as one of the southern ethnic groups, 13% as one of the western ethnic groups, 6% as Beja, 6% as Nuba, 3% as Nubian, and 3% as foreigners/other.
+North Sudan and South Sudan were still one country at the time of the census.